On this page

 9. Copy the Client ID, Client Secret, and Subdomain from the app you want to integrate.

-• For the Subdomain, see the Authentication Base URI and only copy the subdomain.
-For example, if the Authentication Base URL is https://mc1n78yx33kxv5mv1q7fh81flfjq.auth.marketingcloudapis.com/, then copy mc1n78yx33kxv5mv1q7fh81flfjq.
+• For the Subdomain, refer to the Authentication Base URI and copy only the subdomain.
+For example, if the Authentication Base URL is https://mc1n78yx33kxv5mv1q7fh81flfjq.auth.marketingcloudapis.com/, copy mc1n78yx33kxv5mv1q7fh81flfjq.

-10. Click on the Access tab and click on Enable All Business Units.
+10. Click the Access tab and click Enable All Business Units.

 Amplitude setup